 One other new development from the Biden Administration is that in early 2023, it announced a plan to expand the federal Medicaid and Affordable Care Act programs to include DACA recipients.
 The idea is to let DACA holders apply for medical insurance coverage through the Health Insurance Marketplace and their state Medicaid agency, with low income taken into account in qualifying for financial assistance.
 The regulations to implement this new program had still not been finalized by November of 2023 however, dispute inquiries by members of Congress.

-It's important to note what this remedy is not.
+It's equally important to note what DACA is not.
 It does not confer amnesty, a green card, or U.S. citizenship.
 It simply means the immigration authorities should exercise their discretion and decline to deport an otherwise removable person who meets the criteria.

-If, for example, you fit all the criteria but were already 17 when you came to the U.S. to live, you will not qualify.
+If, for example, you fit all the criteria but were already 17 when you came to the U.S. to live, you would not qualify.
 The same goes if you haven't lived in the U.S. "continuously" for the required period but, for example, spent a few years in the U.S., a few years in your home country, and so forth.
-USCIS has also indicated that it’s going to look closely at whether the schools from which applicants claim to have graduated are in fact recognized, accredited (in most cases, public) schools.
+USCIS looks closely at whether the schools from which applicants claim to have graduated are in fact recognized, accredited (in most cases, public) schools.